walkerRnD/codebuff/npm-app/README.md

 Manicode can fluently read and write files, so it will add knowledge as it goes.
 You don't need to write knowledge manually!

-Some have said every change should be paried with a unit test.
+Some have said every change should be paired with a unit test.
 In 2024, every change should come with a knowledge update!

 ## Tips

 1. Create a `knowledge.md` file and collect specific points of advice.
 The assistant will use this knowledge to improve its responses.
-2. Press `Ctrl+U` to undo file changes from the conversation.
-Press `Ctrl+R` to redo file changes
+2. Type `undo` or `redo` to revert or reapply file changes from the conversation.
 3. Press `Esc` or `Ctrl+C` while Manicode is generating a response to stop it.

 ## Feedback